- Learn how DevPod integrates with CKS to create development environments.

 5. Verify Docker connection

-Test that Docker is working and connected to the sidecar container by runningdocker ps:
+Test that Docker works and connects to the sidecar container by runningdocker ps:

 docker run hello-world: